ColinRitman/C0DL3/README.md

 ### Sovereign Prover

 C0DL3 uses a **sovereign prover model** — anyone with a GPU can prove blocks and earn HEAT rewards.
-No centralized prover network required.

 **Proof flow:**